ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/GoodPractices.md

  ## For the Roslyn generator project

+### Read the documentation

+The documentation is at https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.cookbook.md

 ### For easy debugging, add IsRoslynComponent

 You can debug easy the component if you add the following code to the Roslyn csproj file